syncfusion/wpf-docs/wpf/Maps/Layers.md

 # Layers in WPF Maps (SfMap)

-The maps control is maintained through [`Layers`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.MapLayer.html), a map can accommodate one or more layers.
+The [WPF Maps](https://www.syncfusion.com/wpf-controls/map) control is maintained through [`Layers`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.MapLayer.html), a map can accommodate one or more layers.

 The maps control consists the following two layers: